LondonStageDB/data/README.md

 # The London Stage Database

 ## About
-This repository stores and versions the MariaDB relational database underpinning the [London Stage Database](https://londonstagedb.uoregon.edu/) project.
+This repository stores and versions the MariaDB SQL database underpinning the [London Stage Database](https://londonstagedb.uoregon.edu/) project.

 ## Files